Fun Facts About Poland Culture

-It’s Polish tradition to make human-sized doll in the end of winter (called Marzanna) and drown it when the spring begins.
-This is how we say good-bye to the winter and, by accident, make of Poland funny and really interesting country.
+It’s a Polish tradition to make human-sized dolls at the end of winter (called Marzanna) and drown it when the spring begins.
+This is how we say goodbye to the winter and, by accident, make of Poland funny and really interesting country.
 Do you have traditions like this?

 Funny facts about Poland #6

 This is one of the most interesting facts about Poland.
 When you turn 18 years old, you become an adult.
 Its one of my favourite traditions and a great way to remember everybody’s name.